Reiebenezer/Reiebenezer/README.md

 [BullyChat](https://bully-chat.vercel.app/)
 This is a one-day project for an assignment.
 It integrates Gemini as a 'bully' in the website using the Gemini API.

-There are more locally-based projects I was not able to include here.
+> NOTE: There are more locally-based projects I was not able to include here, but I belive this should suffice.

 ## More About Me
 - My biggest skill?
 I work really fast when motivated.
 I mean, I code very quickly with the right motivation.
 I learn fast too.